 Henry Hastings Sibley was born in Detroit, Michigan, in 1809.
 He read and studied law before becoming a clerk for the American Fur Company at Sault Ste.
 Marie in 1828.
 By 1834, Sibley had become a partner with the American Fur Company and established his post at Mendota, Minnesota.

 During the U.S. – Dakota War of 1862, Sibley was called upon to quell the violent outbreak acting as Colonel of Minnesota’s volunteer militia.
 He led troops from Fort Snelling to Fort Ridgely and forced the retreat of the warring Dakota.
 After a delay in training the soldiers and obtaining supplies, Sibley then forced the surrender of the Dakota Indians after the battle of Wood Lake and he negotiated the release of the captives at Camp Release.
-Sibley then convened the military commission which tried over 400 Dakota Indians and sentenced 303 to death by hanging.
-For his role in the U.S. – Dakota War, Sibley was promoted to General and in 1863 he led punitive expeditions against the Dakota Indians who had avoided capture following the war.
+Sibley then convened the military commission which tried nearly 400 Dakota Indians and sentenced 303 to death by hanging.
+For his role in the U.S. – Dakota War, Sibley was promoted to General and in 1863 he led punitive expeditions against the Dakota who had avoided capture following the war.
+Sibley died in St. Paul in 1891.

 Rhoda R. Gilman, Henry Hastings Sibley: Divided Heart, (St. Paul: Minnesota Historical Society Press, 2004).